 1. An approved RSS must adhere to the Policies and Procedures and Operational Guidelines of the OCME in addition to these procedures.

 2. Each RSS must have a dedicated Series Coordinator assigned to ensure compliance with all policies and procedures associated with the RSS.
 This person will be responsible for file maintenance, record-keeping, and communications with the OCME.

-3. The Course Activity Planning and Approval Form (CAF) must be completed the members of the Planning Committee or the Course Director and signed by the Course Director and Department Chair prior to submission to the OCME.
+3. The RSS Application must be completed the members of the Planning Committee or the Course Director and signed by the Course Director and Department Chair prior to submission to the OCME.
 All appropriate documentation must be included.
 The CAF will be reviewed by the RSS Coordinator and approved by the Director of the OCME.
 Notification of approval status will be emailed to the course director and/or planning committee members and the series coordinator within 60 days of receiving a completed CAF.
 An incomplete CAF will be returned without approval.

 Required Attachments to be submitted with CAF:

 4.1 Financial Relationship Disclosure and Attestation Form: The Course Director and Planning Committee members must complete and sign the disclosure and attestation forms to be submitted with the CAF.
 The disclosure and attestation form are required to be completed and signed by each presenter/speaker (Emory and non-Emory faculty) for each session of the RSS.
 These documents must be kept by the Series Coordinator for periodic review by the OCME.
 Prior to the start of each RSS session, the learners must be informed of any disclosures by the speaker for the session or that they have "nothing to disclose."
 All disclosure forms are valid up to 12 months, unless a new relationship with a commercial entity has been established.
 Any financial relationships with a commercial interest whose products or services relates to the content of the CME will be disclosed prior to the start of the activity.
 Refusal to disclose all such relationships will result in disqualification from further participation in the activity.